New Hall School 11 Plus (11+) Entrance Exam Information – Key Details

-New Hall is a Catholic co-educational independent boarding and day ‘diamond model’ school in the village of Boreham in the City of Chelmsford, Essex.
+New Hall is an independent boarding and day ‘diamond model’ school in the village of Boreham in the City of Chelmsford, Essex.
 Founded in 1642 in Belgium, it moved to its current location, a former Tudor Palace of Beaulieu in Essex, in 1799.
 New Hall is the only independent Roman Catholic school in the Diocese and is one of the largest and oldest of its kind in the UK.

 The school’s curriculum covers a broad range of subjects, such as art & design, computer science, DT, drama, English, geography, history, Latin, learning development, mathematics, Modern Languages, music, physical education & games, science and theology.